Estimated reading time: 14 minutes

 Women must dress modestly in public, but the law doesn’t require a traditional abaya headdress.
 Qatar is tolerant of all races, religions and faiths.

 Note that you cannot wear swimwear at a public beach since the decency laws extend to all public spaces.
 However, wearing skimpy swimwear is OK at a pool in a private complex.

 Qatar’s living costs are low compared with many developed countries and cheaper than many others in the Middle East.

 Qatar is a safe place to live, and the regime is all about stability and safety.
-The police here are evident and maintain low crime rates that are well below global averages.
+The police here are evident and maintain low crime rates well below global averages.

 Healthcare and education

 The national language is Arabic, but English is the unofficial second language.
-Even if you only know a smattering of Arabic, you can get by without much difficulty.
+Even if you only know a smattering of Arabic, you can get by easily.